sgotzler/ENGL-257/_posts/2023-01-09-assignments.markdown

 VoiceThread responses will be used to engage a wider range of video games in the class than we would otherwise be able to accomplish in-person, and they will also supplement the extended plays of our 3 select titles in the gaming room during class time.

-*Expectations and Effort*: Full details for VoiceThread expectations and criteria will be detailed on Canvas.
+*Expectations and Effort*: Full details for VoiceThread expectations and criteria will be detailed [**on Canvas**](https://uncch.instructure.com/courses/17305/assignments/182694).

 ---